Undergraduate Student Residency Requirements

-Any student wishing to change their status from residential to commuting must complete a Change of Status form for the following semester.
+Any student wishing to change their status from residential to commuting must complete a Change of Residency form for the following semester.
 The Director of Residence Life and Housing must approve the request before final arrangements are made, including signing a lease or moving belongings out of the residence hall.
-Only the Associate Provost of Student Success may overturn the Director’s decision.
+Only the Vice President of Student Success/Dean of Students may overturn the Director’s decision.

 Points to consider:

 - When a student requests to live with their immediate/blended family, the student must provide a copy of the driver’s license of the family member.
 In addition, this person must sign an affidavit indicating they are living at the address of record.
 The University reserves the right to verify the legal residency of immediate family through driver’s license, vehicle registration, or voter registration records.

 - Transfer Students are not considered first-year students.
 Transfer students are housed on a space availability basis.